- 1 Gallon

 Besides, you have to keep an eye on the condition and level of the oil regularly.
 Whenever there arises a need to change, you should replenish it without delay.
-Otherwise, it will break down over time and may cause damage to the movable parts if let stays for long.
+Otherwise, it will break down over time and may cause damage to the movable parts.

 Typically how often to change the lubricant depends on the type of compressor and its running.
 You can also follow the manufacturer’s recommendation for replacement.

 The typical oil exchange duration for reciprocating air compressors is about three months or 700-800 hours of use.
 For rotating air compressors, the refilling interval is 7000 to 8000 hours usage.

 Industrial air compressors, on the other hand, have a short cycle of about 300 hours of operation for oil changing.
 However, as a general rule of thumb, the more you use the compressor, the more early you have to change the oil.
 Yet, this element will also involve the additional cost at times.